-Acuna hit by Urena’s first pitch; Braves, Marlins brawl
+Acuna hit by Urena’s first pitch; Braves, Marlins scuffle

 Following a long delay to allow right-hander Elieser Hernandez, who replaced Urena, to throw his warm-up pitches, Acuna remained in the game to run the bases.

 But Acuna’s stay was short-lived.
 He left in the top of the second, walking off the field after taking his position in left field.
-There was no immediate word on his possible injury.
+Snitker said Acuna’s forearm was cramping when he left the game in the second inning.

 Because he was forced from the game after being hit by the pitch in his only plate appearance, Acuna will be eligible to continue his streak of leadoff homers in his next game.